nanocosmos/documentation-net/docs/cloud/analytics-api-documentation.md

 | 2001 | NO ALERTS | Request was successful, but no alerts were found.
 This is used for requests regarding alert information retrieval. |

 :::tip
 Receiving one of these status codes implies that the request was technically successful.
-Should a response contain an error code instead, please refer to the [Error Code Definitions](/docs/analytics/api-error-codes) section to .
+Should a response contain an error code instead, please refer to the [Error Code Definitions](/docs/analytics/api-error-codes) section.
 :::

 ### Rate Limit